yvesgurcan/adventure/remote-benefits.md

 He raises his thumb.

-"I'm all in when it comes to let the user find themselves the answer they need when they need it."
+"I'm all about letting the user find themselves the answer they need when they need it."

 - ["What challenges did you face working remotely?"](remote-challenges.md)
 - ["Makes sense."](questions.md)